ROCm/rocBLAS/docs/source/device_memory_design.rst

 Returns size of a rocBLAS runtime data type.

-Answering Device Memory Size Queries In Function That Does Not Needs Memmory
+Answering Device Memory Size Queries In Function That Does Not Needs Memory
 ============================================================================

 Example